leonardbinet/Salt-Vagrant-master-mode/README.md

 Then if your application needs somes secrets to be included in your environment variables, just add them to the 'secrets.sls' pillar file.

 ### Set up your own rsa keys
-These will be used to make your salt master control minions:
+These will be used to make your for salt master and minions to communicate:
 ```
 cd saltstack
 mkdir keys
 cd keys

 ssh-keygen -t rsa -f ./master_minion
-ssh-keygen -t rsa -f ./master_minion
+ssh-keygen -t rsa -f ./minion_tel
-ssh-keygen -t rsa -f ./master_minion
+ssh-keygen -t rsa -f ./minion_website
 ```

 ### Set up security groups on AWS